Do You Pay Taxes on a Construction Loan?

 Loan forgiveness is uncommon with construction loans but can occur with distressed projects.
 Consult a tax professional if this applies to your situation.

-Maximizing Tax Benefits on Construction Loans
+How Can You Maximize Tax Benefits on Construction Loans?

 Understanding the tax landscape helps you structure your project for optimal tax treatment.